A key aspect of successful agriculture is being able to manage seasonal variability and climate change.

 Annual rainfall decile maps 1910–2019

 This poster shows rainfall values across across Australia since 1910.

 You can see how longer term annual rainfall has been variable over the years.

-This variability will likely continue into the future and is driven by our key climate drivers (see Understanding weather and climate).
+This variability will likely continue into the future and is driven by our key climate drivers (see Understanding weather, climate and forecasting).

 Maximum temperature decile maps 1910–2019